Last Updated on May 30, 2025 by Dave Schoenbeck

 Manage Your Email Time

 Email is one of the most notorious distractions business people face.
 To combat this, make it a point to check your email only three times a day.
-Open it at 11 am, 2 pm, and then again at 5 pm (or whatever times work best for you.)
+Open it at 11 am, 2 pm, and then again at 5 pm (or at whatever times work best for you).
 Rule number one is don’t open your email first thing in the morning.
 Use that time to work on your most important goal of the day.

 Start Working Immediately in the Morning